The High School Life of a Fudanshi

-An anime adaptation was produced by EMT Squared and broadcast in Japan from July 5, 2016 with each episode 4 minutes long.
+An anime adaptation was produced by EMT Squared and broadcast in Japan from July 5, 2016, with each episode 4 minutes long.

 Plot

-Ryo Sakaguchi has a deep, dark secret: he's a fudanshi straight boy obsessed with boys' love (BL), the genre of stories revolving around the romance between two men.
-While he has trouble understanding how others don't find the same bliss he does from his unusual hobbies, that doesn't make it any easier for Ryo to buy his precious manga from the “girls” section of the store, or any simpler, explaining the world of boys’ love, shipping wars, and dojinshi circles to his best friend Nakamura.
+Ryo Sakaguchi has a deep, dark secret: he is a fudanshi straight boy obsessed with boys' love (BL), the genre of stories revolving around the romance between two men.
+While he has trouble understanding how others do not find the same bliss he does from his unusual hobbies, that does not make it any easier for Ryo to buy his precious manga from the "girls" section of the store, or any simpler, explaining the world of boys’ love, shipping wars, and doujinshi circles to his best friend Nakamura.
 Will Ryo find other fanboys to share his hobby with, or is he doomed to sit alone on his throne of BL romance?